aydv/chatbot/README.md

 Upload a PDF document and start asking questions related to its content!

 ## Feedback Mechanism
-After receiving a response to your question, you have the option to rate the accuracy of the answer.
+After receiving a response to your question, user have the option to rate the accuracy of the answer.
 This feedback is saved in user_feedbacks.csv in the root directory.